zqmillet/BibTeXTools/Readme.md

 * `-o file name`, `--output file name`<br> set the name of the output file, if this option is not specified, the database will be overwrited.
 * `-l`, `--log`<br> save log file.
 * `--logfile file name`<br> set the name of the output file, if this option is not specified, the name of log file will be BibTeXFileName.log.
+* `--recover`<br> recover the BibTeX file from recent edition, if his option is specified, the other options will be ignored.
 * `-e encoding`, `--encoding encoding`<br> set the encoding of the input file, if this option is not specified, the encoding is utf-8.
 * `-v`, `--version`<br> show the version of **BibTeXTools**.